max-b/mesh-playbooks/README.md

 ### Setting up access

+#### Embedded devices

-You'll first need to find the ip address of the server.
+You'll first need to find the ip address of the host.
 There are a variety of ways of doing this, including running dnsmasq on your own host machine, but it will also work perfectly fine if you just connect the ethernet port of the server to a server that provides dhcp leases.
 The only trick is finding the ip address of the host that's gotten the dhcp lease.
 Generally, with openwrt, you can `cat /tmp/dhcp.leases` which will show you the ip address of the new host.

+Obviously, for running on a cloud server (like DigitalOcean), you'll have a public IP address and this won't be a concern.

 Once you have the ip address, you should copy your public key over to the host.
 Assuming that the ip address is 100.64.2.204, you'd want to do something like this:
 ```